What is Hell's Half Acre

 In the Cree legend, Mista Muskwa was a massive bear that roamed the land doing whatever he wanted.
 He wrecked homes, pillaged food caches, scared away game, ripped up edible plants and killed all who got in his way.
-He got away with this bad behaviour for many years, until the rest of the animals decided it was time for the bully Mista Muskwa to leave traditional lands.
-The animal group sent the best hunters and trackers – the birds – to run Mista Muskwa off the land.

 It was the summer of 1950, and a small fire burned freely in northern BC.
 Due to a lack of settlements in the region it was local forest management policy at the time to let these fires burn.
 And it burned…